lukemassa/iscpy/README.md

-# iscpy_modified
+# python3-iscpy

-iscpy modified python library.
+iscpy Python3 library.
+Reads and writes ISC-syled configuration files such as ISC BIND8/BIND9 and ISC-DHCP server/client.
 Additional features such as adding zone and write to file

 ## Usage